ajiteshgogoi/booksync/README.md

 ### 2. Queue Layer
 For reliable processing:
-- Each sync is queued with a unique job ID
+- Each sync is queued with a unique job ID in Redis
-- Progress is tracked across sessions
+- Progress is tracked across sessions with lastProcessedIndex
-- Processing handled by Vercel Cron Jobs
+- Processing handled by GitHub Actions workflow (runs every 30 minutes)
-- Automatic retries and exponential backoff
+- Automatic retries with exponential backoff
-- Batch processing with timeouts
+- Efficient batch processing with no timeout limits
+- Support for large highlight files (thousands of entries)

 ### 3. Sync Layer
 During synchronization: